Skip to main content

 Freezing Icon Invert2

 In the latest of our lunch-bite webinar series, Marta Wolska, Operations Director at London Egg Bank, talks to Dr Shailaja Nair, Clinical Director and Elena Linara-Demakakou, Lab Manager and Quality Lead at London Egg Bank about the differences in approach and outcomes between using fresh or frozen donor eggs.
+London Egg Bank provides IVF treatment with both frozen and fresh donor eggs.

 What is egg freezing and how does it work?